rajashish147/test/README.md

 - Leech support
 - Splitting
 - Thumbnail for each user
 - Leech filename prefix for each user.
-Stolen from [Juned KH](https://github.com/junedkh)
 - Set upload as document or as media for each user
 - 4GB file upload with premium account
 - Upload all files to specific superGroup/channel.